turtlecoder/BeginningHaskell/README.md

 ## Haskell from First Principles

 - [ ] Chapter 08: Recursion - Under development

+  - [x] Completed Excerises on WordNumber
+  - [ ] Do the Rest of the exercises

 - [ ] Chapter 14: Testing   - Under development

 # The Haskell School of Expression: Learning Functional Programming through Multimedia